GSA/challenges-and-prizes/_all-challenges/1187-palmetto-technical-bridge-prize-challenge-2021.md

   * There shall be one (1) official participant representative for each challenge registration.
 The official representative must provide a name and e-mail address and, by sending the registration, affirms on behalf of the solver (individual, team, or legal entity), that he or she has read and consents to be governed by the challenge rules.

-  * There shall be no more than two (2) participants per team if selected to present a Stage II Oral presentation.
+  * There shall be no more than two (2) participants per team if selected to present a Stage 2 Oral presentation.

   * At the time of registration, all Participants including the official representative (whether an individual, team, or legal entity) must be age 18 or older.